edgelesssys/marblerun/docs/docs/getting-started/quickstart.md

 The `marblerun install` command generates a Kubernetes manifest with all the necessary control plane resources.
 This includes a deployment for the Coordinator and for MarbleRun's [admission controller.](../features/kubernetes-integration.md)
-The simulation flag tells MarbleRun that real SGX hardware might not be present and the SGX-layer should be emulated.
+The simulation flag tells MarbleRun that real SGX hardware might not be present and the SGX layer should be emulated.

 </tabItem>
 </tabs>